nicksilver/bball_website/README.md

 # Fantasy Bball Extra Stats Website

-This is a Flask application that computes "per game" rankings, statistics, changes, and downloads and injury list from http://www.rotoworld.com/teams/injuries/nba/all/.
+This is a Flask application that computes "per game" rankings, statistics, changes, and downloads the injury list from http://www.rotoworld.com/teams/injuries/nba/all/.